-Here you can find Jerome Cohen's many stories about his career in developing the field of Chinese legal studies and his encounter with Asia.
+Here you can find Jerry Cohen's many stories about his career in developing the field of Chinese legal studies and his encounter with Asia.
 These stories are part of his upcoming memoir.
+His video memoirs "Life, Law and Asia" (a total of 16 chapters) are also available here.

 Hong Kong in 1963-4: adventures of A Budding China Watcher